antonyvorontsov/RabbitMQ.Client.Core.DependencyInjection/readme.md

 This repository contains the library that provides functionality for wrapping [RabbitMQ.Client](https://github.com/rabbitmq/rabbitmq-dotnet-client) code and adding it in your application via the dependency injection mechanism.
 That wrapper provides easy, managed message queue consume and publish operations.
 The library targets netstandard2.1.

-*(!)Current version of documentation is out of date for 5.0.0.
-Stay updated.(!)*

 ## Usage

 This section contains only an example of a basic usage of the library.
 You can find the [detailed documentation](./docs/index.md) in the docs directory where all functionality fully covered.

 ### Producer

 To produce messages in the RabbitMQ queue you have to go through the routine of configuring a RabbitMQ connection and exchanges.
-In your `Startup` file you can do it simply calling couple methods in a fluent-Api way.
+In your `Startup` file you can do it simply calling a couple of methods in a fluent-Api way.

 ```c#
 public static IConfiguration Configuration { get; set; }